sdss/observesim/docs/sphinx/plan.rst

 * We will define a set of appropriate field centers with the desired coverage of the sky.

-* We will define a set of tiles covering those field centers that can fill them
+* We will define a set of tiles covering those field centers that cover the region

+* We will choose the

 Indices and tables
 ------------------